The Easter crafts for toddlers I’m sharing with you today are all designed to be easy, achievable and most importantly fun.

 Grab the paints and make this cute doily Easter chick.

 We love bunny crafts and My Bored Toddler has a bunny painting activity that even very young kids can do.
-The cotton ball tail on this looks super cute!

 Grab some egg shells and a black marker to create some Easter themed grass heads like these ones from Mother Natured.